RedisLabs/redislabs-docs/content/embeds/supported-platforms-embed.md

 RHEL 7 clusters cannot be directly upgraded to RHEL 8 when hosting databases using modules.
 Due to binary differences in modules between the two operating systems, you cannot directly update RHEL 7 clusters to RHEL 8 when those clusters host databases using modules.
 Instead, you need to create a new cluster on RHEL 8 and then migrate existing data from your RHEL 7 cluster.
 This does not apply to clusters that do not use modules.

+### Modules not supported for Amazon Linux 2

+A database with modules cannot reside on an Amazon Linux 2 node.
+Support will be added in a future maintenance release.

 ## VMware